Kevin170113664/mhwi-crown-statistics/readme.md

 > npm install

-Waiting for the installation completed...
+Waiting for the installation complete...

 > yarn test